fdivrusa/Colony-Manager/README.md

 learn about new technologies and try to give useful tool to manage future trips to other planets.
 Don't call me crazy, it will happen sooner then we think !
 For [example](https://www.businessinsider.fr/us/elon-musk-plans-1-million-people-to-mars-by-2050-2020-1#:~:text=Elon%20Musk%20says%20he%20plans,jobs%27%20on%20the%20red%20planet&text=Elon%20Musk%20recently%20shared%20details,people%20to%20Mars%20by%202050.).
-Main objective of these different applications is to learn new technologies but also to help other developpers to check how works for exemple a .NET Core application, Angular webApp, WPF, ...
+</br></br>Main objective of these different applications is to learn new technologies but also to help other developpers to check how works for exemple a .NET Core application, Angular webApp, WPF, ...

 ## .NET Core API